Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Results

 \subsection{Programming implementation}

-For illustrative purposes, we have prepared a companion Mathematica notebook that implements all of the above operators, provided as Supplemental Material \cite{SM}.
+For illustrative purposes, a companion Mathematica notebook has been prepared that implements all of the above operators, provided as Supplemental Material \cite{SM}.
 The program follows a similar structure to the companion code provided for Part I, but instead of working in the underlying Hilbert space of Schwinger bosons---the tensor product of 18 harmonic oscillators---it works in the space of seven LSH quantum numbers.
 The gauge-singlet operators are implemented as functions whose inputs and outputs are Hilbert-space kets.
-In alignment with our Part II Results, some operators are hard-coded with formulas while others are implemented by taking advantage of commutator identities.
+In alignment with the presentation in Secs.~\ref{sec: commutators} and \ref{sec: resultsanalytic}, some operators are hard-coded with formulas while others are implemented by taking advantage of commutator identities.

 With the ability to do faster calculations in terms of strictly LSH degrees of freedom, example commands are included for tasks such as state normalization, Gram-Schmidt orthogonalization, and constructing the eigenstates of the seventh Casimir operator ($C_T = T_A^\dagger T_B^\dagger T_A T_B$) that was discussed in Part I.